-But Gav doesn’t just work as an artist and songwriter.
-“I’ve worked in the music industry for over ten years now, in many different roles.
-In addition to songwriting, I have experience with music PR, management, publishing, and production.
+But Gav hasn’t only worked as an artist and songwriter.
+“I’ve worked in the music industry for over ten years now, in a few different roles.
+In addition to songwriting, I also run a PR agency called Raised by Wolves PR.
 I’ve always been attracted to artists and songwriters who take control of their own careers and learn the business side of music too.”

 You may have heard some of Gav’s work as he’s had success self-releasing as well as collaborating with other successful artists.
 One track, written for ‘The Jude’ was synchronised for a Coca-Cola advert and supported in the UK by the likes of BBC Radio 1 and Record of the Day.
 Further collaborations include that of hip-hop artist Antix, who has millions of streams online and has been recommended by Red Bull Music, Hype Magazine and the Huffington Post amongst others.

 Wait, a Coca-Cola sync?
 Yes, we did say that Gav has had some great success!
 He explains more about this sync: “For myself, my eyes were really opened some years back when I secured a sync deal for a Coca-Cola TV advert that aired in the US.
 This was via a publisher before Мusic Gateway existed but it made me realize that self-releasing artists, without international recognition per se, could still be of interest to music supervisors at all levels.”